WeMakeDevs/github-tutorial/README.md

 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Do upstream and origin same for commclassroomOP?
 - No, upstream and origin are not same.Both are conventions for url of respective owner/folder.
+- origin is for own account/repos and upstream is for that repos wherefrom we forked.
 >>>>>>> Stashed changes